 In both instances, tutoring should be for a relatively short period of time.
-Semester or yearlong tutoring should not be necessary.
-Teachers may not tutor members of their own class under any circumstance.
+Semester or year long tutoring should not be necessary.
+Only in unusual cases, with the approval of the administration, may a teacher tutor a member of his/her class.
 Parents considering private tutoring for a student should discuss the advisability of it with the subject teacher and the school director before making final arrangements.
 In all cases, the director must be informed of teachers undertaking private tutoring assignments and of the names of students involved.